etiennestuder/teamcity-build-scan-plugin/README.md

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

+## Automatic Gradle Enterprise Plugin Setup

+1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 2 configuration parameters

+   - `GRADLE_ENTERPRISE_URL` - the URL of the Gradle Enterprise instance to which you want to publish build scans.
+If set, this will override the definition of an existing Gradle Enterprise server url.
+   - `GRADLE_ENTERPRISE_PLUGIN_VERSION` - the version of the Gradle Enterprise plugin to apply to the build.

+1. Trigger your Gradle build.

+1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

 ## Slack Integration

 1. In Slack, create a webhook and keep track of the created URL.